portel-dev/photon/README.md

 ## Roadmap

-### ✅ Version 1.0 - MCP Servers (Available Now)
+### ✅ MCP Servers & CLI Interface (Available Now)

+**MCP Servers:**
 Build and run photons as MCP servers for AI assistants.
 Works with Claude Desktop, Cursor, Zed, Continue, Cline, and any MCP-compatible client.

-### 🔮 Future Versions
+**CLI Interface:**
+Run photon methods directly from the command line with beautiful formatted output.
+Every photon automatically becomes a CLI tool with zero additional code.

+**Write once, deploy everywhere:** The same business logic powers both your MCP tools and CLI commands.

+---

-Photon's framework-agnostic design enables future deployment targets:
+Photon's framework-agnostic design enables future deployment targets.
+More on the way.

-- **CLI tools** - Run photons as terminal commands
-- **More targets** - Additional deployment options as the ecosystem grows

-**The vision:** Write focused business logic once.
-As Photon evolves, deploy it to multiple targets.

 ---